Skip to content

 boolean isDigits = str.matches("\\d+"); // isDigits is true

-The regular expression "\\d+" matches one or more digits (\\d), so the string must contain only digits to be considered a match.
+The regular expression "\\d+" matches one or more digits (\\d), so the string must contain at least one digit to be considered a match.
+This approach already returns false for empty strings.

 Alternatively, you can use the CharSequence.chars() method and the Character.isDigit() method to check if each character in the string is a digit: